 There are various points in Peasmarsh parish where heavy flooding occurs at regular intervals.
+This is shown clearly in Figure 2.2 [over] which is a localised part of the government's map of flooding events throughout the country.

-The issue seems to be that existing culverts are either damaged or inadequate for the amount of surface water to be handled.
+The issue seems to be that existing culverts - and there are only two under the A268 in the area of the map - are either damaged or inadequate for the amount of surface water to be handled.